dhis2/dhis2-releases/releases/2.43/README.md

 - Error code `E1084` has been removed.
 Depending on the context, the system will now return the more appropriate error codes: `E1007` for attributes or `E1302` for data values.
 - Error code `E1085` has also been removed.
 In its place, the system will return error code `E1007`.​

+Tracker API improvements and cleanup:
+- Made program a mandatory parameter in `/tracker/enrollments` endpoint.
+- Removed trackedEntityType as a supported parameter in `/tracker/enrollments`.
+- Removed deprecated ou parameter from `/api/tracker/ownership/transfer`.
+Use orgUnit instead.